wwymak/mojo-gpu-puzzles/book/src/puzzle_08/layout_tensor.md

 > **Note**: LayoutTensor handles memory layout, but you still need to manage thread synchronization with `barrier()` when using shared memory.

+**Educational Note**: In this specific puzzle, the `barrier()` isn't strictly necessary since each thread only accesses its own shared memory location.
+However, it's included to teach proper shared memory synchronization patterns for more complex scenarios where threads need to coordinate access to shared data.

 ## Code to complete

 ```mojo